Cboe Global Markets (CBOE)

 AI Analysis | Feedback

-Craig S. Donohue assumed the role of Chief Executive Officer at Cboe Global Markets in May 2025.
-He has a distinguished career spanning over three decades in global financial markets.
-Before joining Cboe, he served as Chairman of the Board at OCC (Options Clearing Corporation) for a decade, also holding the position of CEO at OCC from 2016 to 2019.
-Prior to OCC, Mr. Donohue spent two decades at CME Group, including eight years as its CEO from January 2004 to May 2012.
-During his tenure at CME Group, he spearheaded mergers and acquisitions exceeding $20 billion, notably the merger with the Chicago Board of Trade in 2007 and the acquisition of the New York Mercantile Exchange and Commodity Exchange Inc. in 2008.
-In 2010, Harvard Business Review recognized him as one of the world's 50 best-performing CEOs.
+Craig Donohue became the Chief Executive Officer of Cboe Global Markets in May 2025, also assuming the title of President upon the departure of David Howson in August 2025.
+Prior to joining Cboe, Donohue served as Chairman of the Board of Directors at OCC (Options Clearing Corporation) from January 2024, after being Executive Chairman and CEO of OCC for three years starting in 2016.
+He initially joined OCC as Executive Chairman in January 2014.
+Before his time at OCC, Donohue was the Chief Executive Officer of CME Group from January 2004 until May 2012.
+During his tenure at CME Group, he spearheaded mergers and acquisitions totaling over $20 billion, including the significant merger with the Chicago Board of Trade in 2007 and the acquisition of both the New York Mercantile Exchange and the Commodity Exchange Inc. in 2008.

 AI Analysis | Feedback